davinderrai/webpack-configs/05-plugins/01-UglifyJsPlugin/README.md

 #UglifyJsPlugin

-The `UglifyJsPlugin`'s main function is to minimize your code.
-This is useful for production builds of your app.
-The plugin can also (and does by default) output a source map to make finding bugs easier when inspecting code in a browser's developer tools.
+`UglifyJsPlugin` is used to minimize JavaScript.
+It will also remove any dead code from your JavaScript (code that can never be run).
+You can also configure the plugin to generate a source map, which can make debugging your application easier.

 ```javascript
 const webpack = require('webpack');